Australian Company Numbers

 A company's name and ACN must appear on the first page of any documents.

 When multiple companies are on a document (eg. a letterhead), the ACN for each company must be displayed next to each company's name.

 The ACN must always be clear, easily readable, and obvious as to which company it belongs to.

 The ACN can be referred to by the words 'Australian Company Number', or abbreviations 'ACN' or 'A.C.N.'

 If your company has an Australian Business Number (ABN), you may use the ABN in place of the ACN on documents.
 You must make sure that:

 - your ABN includes your nine digit ACN, and

-- the company’s name, the expression 'Australian Company Number' and the company’s ACN. or
+- the company’s name, the expression 'Australian Company Number' and the company’s ACN, or

-Where the ACN is not required
+The items on which the ACN is not required include: